jpfaraco/zwicky/README.md

 - **No Data Persistence**: All data is stored in-memory and will be lost when you refresh the page
 - **Export for Persistence**: Use the Export feature to save your work as JSON files
 - **Session-Based**: This is a single-session tool with no user accounts or data storage
-- **API Costs**: Each attribute generation and idea generation consumes API credits
+- **API Costs**: Each AI operation (attribute generation, idea generation, expansion, variation) consumes API credits.
+The progressive generation approach helps minimize costs by only generating full details when needed
+- **Token Optimization**: Ideas are generated progressively (summary first, details on demand) to reduce API costs and improve response times
 - **Error Handling**: The app includes error handling for API failures and invalid imports
 - **Security**: API keys are never exposed to the browser (handled by backend/serverless functions)